Tips for a Perfect Test Drive

 If you have kids, it might be a good idea to bring them along and have them sit in the back and tell you if it’s comfortable enough.
 They’ll want to be able to open and close the doors and get their seatbelts on easily.

 Ideally, you’ll want to take the car beyond the local neighbourhood and out onto the open road.
-Talk to the dealer about where you’d like to go or if they have a specific route they usually take test drivers on.
+Talk to the dealer / seller about where you’d like to go or if they know of a good route locally.

 You simply can’t get a good feel for a car in a quick two-minute spin so taking it for a longer drive is absolutely essential.
 It’s also not a bad idea to ask if you can take the car out once more at night.
 Night driving is a completely different experience, and you may notice some things about the car that you couldn’t have during the day.

 Do you have a garage?
-Then ask the dealer if you can drop by your house to make sure the car fits.
+Then ask the dealer / seller if you can drop by your house to make sure the car fits.

 During the drive